 What is a nonalcoholic fatty liver disease (NAFLD)?

-NAFLD is a type of fatty liver disease that is not related to heavy alcohol use.
+NAFLD is a type of fatty liver disease unrelated to heavy alcohol use.
 There are two kinds:

 Simple fatty liver, in which you have fat in your liver but little or no inflammation or liver cell damage.
 The simple fatty liver typically does not get bad enough to cause liver damage or complications.

-Nonalcoholic steatohepatitis (NASH), in which you have inflammation and liver cell damage, as well as fat in your liver.
-Inflammation and liver cell damage can cause fibrosis, or scarring, of the liver.
+Nonalcoholic steatohepatitis (NASH), in which you have inflammation, liver cell damage, and fat in your liver Inflammation and liver cell damage can cause fibrosis, or scarring, of the liver.
 NASH may lead to cirrhosis or liver cancer.

 What is alcoholic fatty liver disease?

 Alcoholic fatty liver disease is due to heavy alcohol use.
-Your liver breaks down most of the alcohol you drink, so it can be removed from your body.
-But the process of breaking it down can generate harmful substances.
+Your liver breaks down most of the alcohol you drink to remove it from your body.
+However, the process of breaking it down can generate harmful substances.
 These substances can damage liver cells, promote inflammation, and weaken your body’s natural defenses.
-The more alcohol that you drink, the more you damage your liver.
+The more alcohol you drink, the more you damage your liver.
 Alcoholic fatty liver disease is the earliest stage of alcohol-related liver disease.
 The next stages are alcoholic hepatitis and cirrhosis.

 Symptoms of fatty liver disease

 In most cases, you may not experience any fatty liver symptoms, but you may feel tired or experience discomfort or pain in the right upper abdomen.
-Some people develop liver scarring in long-standing fatty liver disease.
-Liver scarring is known as liver fibrosis and later on, it can cause liver cirrhosis.
+Some people develop liver scarring from long-standing fatty liver disease.
+Liver scarring is known as liver fibrosis; later, it can cause liver cirrhosis.

 Cirrhosis may cause early symptoms like lack of appetite, weight loss, weakness, and fatigue.
-In the later stage, it can cause jaundice, bloody vomiting and confusion, and disorientation.
+In the later stage, it can cause jaundice, bloody vomiting, confusion, and disorientation.